-In New Zealand Type 2 diabetes is increasing rapidly and in some regions is considered to have reached epidemic proportions.
-Maori and Pacific Island New Zealanders are more than three times more likely to develop diabetes than most other New Zealanders.
+Type 2 diabetes is the most common form of diabetes.
+In New Zealand, type 2 diabetes is increasing rapidly and in some regions is considered to have reached epidemic proportions.
+Māori and Pacific Island New Zealanders are more than three times more likely to develop diabetes than most other New Zealanders.
 Rates of diabetes are also high among Asian New Zealanders.

 During digestion most foods are converted into a sugar called glucose.
 Glucose is a simple sugar that is the main fuel source for the body.
 Once food has been converted into glucose, it moves into the bloodstream where it is circulated around the body.
 It then passes into the body's cells to be used as energy.